cimcoz/phonebook-swing-java/README.md

 To compile and run, type in the command line from within the directory containing all 3 source files:

-unix % javac PhoneBook.java
+$ javac PhoneBook.java

-unix % java PhoneBook
+$ java PhoneBook

 The basic functionality: